Feature toggle: Implementation

 Feature toggles are essentially variables that are used inside conditional statements.
 Therefore, the blocks inside these conditional statements can be toggled 'on or off' depending on the value of the feature toggle.
 This allows developers to control the flow of their software and bypass features that are not ready for deployment.
 A block of code behind a runtime variable is usually still present and can be conditionally executed, sometimes within the same application lifecycle; a block of code behind a preprocessor directive or commented out would not be executable.
 A feature flag approach could use any of these methods to separate code paths in different phases of development.

 The main usage of feature toggles is to avoid conflict that can arise when merging changes in software at the last moment before release, although this can lead to toggle debt.
 Toggle debt arises due to the dead code present in software after a feature has been toggled on permanently and produces overhead.
 This portion of the code has to be removed carefully as to not disturb other parts of the code.

+Management and maintenance

+Feature toggles usually require lifecycle management beyond the conditional statements used to implement them.
+A study of practitioner material and developers from 38 companies identified 17 practices for feature-toggle use, grouped into management, initialization, implementation, and clean-up practices.
+Commonly reported practices included recording metadata for each toggle, defining a default value, logging changes made to toggles, and using dedicated tools to manage them.

+Research on Google Chrome found that feature toggles can support rapid releases, trunk-based development, and A/B testing, but also require additional maintenance when toggles remain in the codebase for long periods.
+Later work on feature-toggle structure similarly noted that toggles may increase code complexity, introduce dead code, and reduce maintainability if they are not removed or organized after their purpose has ended.

 There are two main types of feature toggle.
 One is a release toggle, which the developer determines to either keep or remove before a product release depending on its working.
 The other is a business toggle, which is kept because it satisfies a different usage compared to that of the older code.

 Feature toggles can be used in the following scenarios: